Skip to main content

 How much does it cost to transfer a car title in Florida?

-The Florida title transfer fee is $75.25, plus state sales/use tax (6%), registration fees, and any county or local add-ons.
-The calculator above gives an estimate; always verify the final amount with Florida Department of Highway Safety and Motor Vehicles (FLHSMV).
+The Florida title transfer fee is $75.25, plus any applicable state sales/use tax (6%), registration fees, and county or local add-ons.
+Use the calculator above for an estimate; confirm the final number with Florida Department of Highway Safety and Motor Vehicles (FLHSMV) before paying.

 Last reviewed: 2026-01-01 ยท Reviewed by the Car Paperwork editorial team ยท Based on official Florida Department of Highway Safety and Motor Vehicles (FLHSMV) sources ยท Independent resource ยท Not legal advice